-Water industry regular Ofwat has confirmed a £200 million funded competition to encourage innovation, a recognition of the urgent need for change.
-Without it, the clean water and treated sewage we take for granted could be at risk, not to mention the increased possibility of flooding.
+Water industry regular Ofwat has confirmed a £200 million innovation fund to encourage innovation, a recognition of the urgent need for change.
+Without it, the affordable clean water and treated sewage we take for granted could be at risk.

 Implementing the sorts of “transformational innovation” Ofwat is looking for is not easy, especially in a highly regulated sector working with infrastructure that has been developed over centuries.
 But there is no choice: leakage, pollution, climate change and a growing and increasingly urban population are all putting huge pressure on resources.